 Guzheng is a market solely for domestic brands, while foreign companies can export raw materials to these brands

-For guzheng market, as this a traditional Chinese instrument, all the vendors are domestic brands.
+For the guzheng market, like this a traditional Chinese instrument, all the vendors are domestic brands.
 Yangzhou is the base for guzheng manufacture.
 This would be a market difficult for foreign companies to enter.
-From the social listening of guzheng on Weibo, it can be concluded that TV dramas have a strong influence on people’s interests and preference.
+From the social listening of guzheng on Weibo, it can be concluded that TV dramas have a strong influence on people’s interests and preferences.
 Brands could sponsor or partner with some TV dramas with musical elements.

 China Conservatory of music is one of the centers of guzheng culture, also is the center for other kinds of music studies.
 Normally, those music instruments stores and schools are located near these conservatories of music, where the key offline distribution locations are.
 For example, the famous music street, Fenyang Road (汾阳路), in Shanghai is on the street where Shanghai Conservatory of music is.
 There are 39 music instrument schools and around 30 stores.

 Guzheng is listed separately from other traditional Chinese instruments in Chinese Golden Bell Award for Music, which shows its importance and a large base of learners.
 The Chinese government is also encouraging the development of traditional culture.
 This would influence the trend for future courses set up in schools.
 This might be a negative influence on western music education’s business in China.
 However, there are still other business opportunities.
 For example, exporting the steel wire of guzheng strings or the paint for those traditional instruments.